Patient Services

 One of the most important things to know about diabetic foot ulcers is that pain is not a primary symptom.
 The person with the ulcer may not sense much pain due to the advanced stage of their diabetes.

 When someone has diabetes for a long period of time, they sometimes develop neuropathy, or numbness due to nerve damage.
-For this reason, it’s critical to notice these early symptoms of diabetic foot ulcers::
+For this reason, it’s critical to notice these early symptoms of diabetic foot ulcers:

 Take these symptoms seriously and see a podiatrist right away.
 A podiatrist offers simple, painless tests for nerve damage and other issues related to foot wounds.
 The faster you seek treatment for a diabetic foot wound, the better your prognosis will be.